Updated: Nov 26, 2020

 Maybe your job is overwhelming or unsatisfying, your marriage is falling apart, your kid is rebelling, or your bank account isn’t ready for Black Friday.
-Maybe you have experienced a loss in 2019 that devastated you or maybe you just had another discouraging conversation with your doctor.
+Maybe a family member has COVID or your just consumed with anxiety because of what you see on the news each day.
+Maybe you have experienced a loss in 2020 that devastated you or maybe you just had another discouraging conversation with your doctor.

 You know it’s Thanksgiving – but it’s hard to be thankful.

 If that is you today – I want to remind you of a couple of things…

 If you are struggling to focus on the good things this Thanksgiving season it doesn’t make you a terrible person.
 It doesn’t make you ungrateful.
 It makes you human.
 We will all experience seasons of sadness and loneliness – just because yours coincides with a time that the Pilgrims ate corn with some Native Americans doesn’t mean it’s invalid.
 Ecclesiastes 3:1–4 puts it this way…

 There is a time for everything, and a season for every activity under heaven: a time to be born and a time to die, a time to plant and a time to uproot, a time to kill and a time to heal, a time to tear down and a time to build, a time to weep and a time to laugh, a time to mourn and a time to dance…